Mandarancio/LSC-DIP/README.md

 Finally, I explored the possible application in data acquisition systems such as computer tomography and radio astronomy.
 The obtained results demostrate that the properties of the proposed methods have a very promising potential for future research and extensions.

-For such reason, the work was both presented at the poster session of the EUSIPCO 2018 conference in Rome and submitted for a EU patent.
+For such reason, the work was both presented at EUSIPCO 2018 conference [2] [article](http://sip.unige.ch/articles/2018/EUSIPCO2018_TaranO.pdf) in Rome and submitted for a EU patent.

 ## Results